JJGohildev/HR-Performance-KPI-dashboard/README.md

 ## Open the report

-Download the PBIX file and open it in Power BI Desktop.
 Use the tabs to explore Overview, Workforce Trends, Department Scorecard, and Attrition & Exits.

 To refresh the report on another computer, download the CSV files from powerbi/data and update any local source paths in Power Query.
 Review the active filters and measure definitions before comparing Power BI values with SQL or the browser dashboard.